*UPDATED June.4.2024

 As I was preparing this email, it dawned on me how appropriate this post is for Memorial Day.
 We read a lot of history books that cover the Civil War, WW1 and WW2 in this house.
 My children love history.
 It is inspiring when we come across an every day person who becomes a hero when they have to think outside of the box to save a life by becoming very resourceful in intense situations.
 We honor the fallen, those who have sacrificed and those who are currently sacrificing for the freedom that we have experienced in this country.
 THANK YOU.
 Furthermore, we recognize the sacrifices that family members have made to do life while other members of their family are serving at home and abroad.
 The impact is felt by young and old alike.
 Even cherished pets are affected by the absence of someone who is away serving!

-Adam and I have spent years in emergency services and in the back country.
-Adam teaches constantly how important your mindset is.
+We have spent years in emergency services and in the back country.
+We have taught our children constantly how important your mindset is.
 You have to have a base of knowledge BUT you also have to have the ability to be flexible.
 Emergencies are often new territory and unexpected and being able to creatively adjust to what you have on hand or can quickly get access to is essential.
 You don't hike?
 You don't do the outdoors?
 What about surprise disasters like earthquakes, tornadoes and hurricanes?
 The same mindset applies here and maybe even more so as resources and help may be limited.
 You do NOT have to be frozen in fear if you are prepared to think and adjust.
 Emergency first aid can take different forms particularly in continuation of our discussion on Wilderness First Aid.
 The most prepared person might find themselves in a situation without a complete emergency kit.
 For bruising, strains and sprains that do not need professional attention or need supported until you can get professional attention, here is an herbal go to.
 Even broken bones can benefit from these herbs.
 Many of these plants are easily accessible while in the back country.
 Know your plants before you take adventures in the back country!
 You will be surprised at how many of these are growing in your yard and your neighborhood!

 In the past 10 years we have found this herbal combination a gem for relieving muscle strains and sprains.
 Even though some injuries may need a physician's care (like broken bones), you can still utilize these herbs as a soak and even as a tea/infusion in reasonable amounts.
 Always check with your medical professional, certified herbalist or pharmacist (I am learning just how knowledgeable these folks are) before using herbs in correlation with any underlying health issue or pharmaceuticals you are using.